AbstractMelon/SpeedBoost/README.md

 The popup shows email only (read-only) so you can confirm it matched the active user.

-Then open Canvas courses and curriculum sections normally; attendance requests are sent automatically.
+Then open Canvas courses normally; attendance requests are sent automatically.

+## Pitfalls

+Currently, the app requires you to have a valid boost token, and boosts token's expire every hour.
+This means that the user will have to log into boost around every hour while they are working on schoolwork.
+I could maybe add something down the line to maybe automaticlly log in, but that would take way too much time for something that could be solved easier.